jason-p-cress/hp-bladesystem-itnm-agent/README.txt

 Configuring the agent
 =====================

-To enable the discovery agent, log into the Tivoli Integrated Portal as a user with discovery configuration rights, and navigate to Discovery->Network Discovery Configuration.
+To enable the discovery agent, log into the IBM DASH interface as a user with discovery configuration rights, and navigate to Discovery->Network Discovery Configuration.
 Click on the "Full Discovery Agents" tab, and enable the "HPBladeSystem" agent.